aisepucrio/EoCS/README.md

 ## Data

+### Data Provenance

+The data used in this study was sourced from the ["MLCQ" dataset](https://zenodo.org/records/3666840), developed by Lech Madeyski and Tomasz Lewowski, as presented in the paper "MLCQ: Industry-relevant code smell data set" (EASE2020).
+The dataset includes 4,770 manually reviewed code samples from 792 open-source projects and was developed with the support of 26 experienced industry developers who classified the severity of various code smells.
+The original paper can be accessed [here](https://doi.org/10.1145/3383219.3383264).

 ### Developers Fixations

 The *01_12_merged_fixation.tsv* file contains the fixations data of the developers who participated in the study.